 How much do you charge?

-My fee is $330/hour.
-For new patients, we charge an additional $50 to help cover the time it takes to enter your information into your medical record, but a two-hour visit is capped at $750.
+My fee is $360/hour.
+For new patients, we charge an additional $30 to help cover the time it takes to enter your information into your medical record, but a two-hour visit is capped at $750.
 We bill based on the time that we spend with you.
-An initial consultation will usually run anywhere from 30 minutes to 2 hours, depending on the complexity of your situation.
+An initial consultation for a complex patient will usually run anywhere from one to two hours, depending on the complexity of your situation.
 Follow-up appointments are anywhere from 30 minutes to an hour.
-We do have a 30 minute minimum charge.
-We are happy to answer simple questions (about 5 minutes) by phone or email, but if you require a long answer we will charge you for our time (we will let you know if our conversation or email is moving into the billable realm).
+There is a 30 minute minimum charge for in person visits.
+I am happy to answer simple questions (about 5 minutes) by phone or email, but if you require a long answer I will charge you for our time (I will let you know if our conversation or email is moving into the billable realm).
 Anything requiring review of records or a phone conversation about details will be billed.
 Likewise, phone conversations with another provider, a case manager or attorney may be billed.
 I also charge for filling out all but the simplest forms or writing the most basic letters on your behalf.